It’s important to know the signs of alcoholism, especially if you have a loved one who has a problem.

 If a tolerance develops, it will take more alcohol to feel effects you once felt with less drinks.
 Alcohol tolerance interferes with your behavior and how you function.
 It is the certain path to alcoholism and the first sign of a problem.

 While you may not be addicted yet, tolerance does influence drinking behavior and health consequences may occur:

 - It encourages more alcohol consumption.

 - Contributes to the dependency of alcohol down the road.

 Alcohol Withdrawal: The Second Warning Sign

 Someone who is heavily into the second stages of alcoholism will likely experience withdrawal symptoms.
-This can include shakes in the morning which is why many alcoholics will drink in the morning.
-There are many other signs that indicate drinking is quickly spinning out of control but these withdrawal symptoms indicate the person is addicted to the substance already.
+This can include uncontrollable shakes in the morning because the body is dependent on alcohol.
+This is why alcoholics will drink in the morning.
+It’s not to start the party early, it is because they are going through withdrawal.

-Some other withdrawal symptoms include:
+Some common withdrawal symptoms include:

 Alcoholics Make Excuses to Drink